Adodo-Safe/Code_Journal_TechCrush/README.md

 Add, view, and delete journal entries

-Confirmation email sent automatically when a journal is created
+Confirmation email sent after each journal submission

-Admin login with password protection

-Dashboard with total entries, unique users, and weekly stats
+Admin dashboard with total entries and unique users

-Admin can filter journals by clicking a user’s email
+Filter journals by clicking a user’s email

-Responsive and modular EJS templates